-Grammy 2017: Adele Splits ‘Album Of The Year’ Grammy Award With Beyonce
+Grammys 2017: Adele Splits Album Of The Year Grammy Award With Beyonce

-The Grammy 2017 was not quite what most of us expected especially after Adele declared that Beyonce deserved the Album Of The Year award by literally splitting it in two and giving the other piece to the Queen Bey.
+The Grammys 2017 was not quite what most of us expected, especially after Adele declared that Beyonce deserved the Album Of The Year award by literally splitting it in two and giving the other piece to Queen Bey.

 This year’s Grammys was an event like no other with awe-inspiring performances from the best artists in the industry as well as unexpected twists during the awarding ceremonies.

-One of the most talked about topics related to the Grammy 2017 is Adele’s acceptance speech for winning the Album Of The Year award, The Independent reported.
+One of the most talked about topics related to the Grammys 2017 is Adele’s acceptance speech for winning the Album Of The Year award, The Independent reported.

 “I can’t possibly accept this award.”

-“The Lemonade album was just so monumental, Beyoncé.
+“The ‘Lemonade’ album was just so monumental, Beyoncé.
 It was so monumental and well thought-out and beautiful and soul-bearing… we appreciate that.
 All of us artists here adore you.
 You are our light,” she said, speaking directly towards the “Single Ladies” singer.

-Adele who also won the Grammys for the Song Of The Year went head-to-head with Beyonce in the album category but decided that she should not be the one to be given the award.
+Adele, who also won at the Grammys for the Song Of The Year, went head-to-head with Beyonce in the album category but decided that she should not be the one to be given the award.
 At the time, Adele was so emotional that she did something that has relatively never been witnessed on the Grammys stage before.

-And in an unexpected turn of events, Adele decided to break her trophy in half and offered one piece to the Queen Bey.

-According to BBC News, the 28-year-old singer has already won four other awards in addition to the one she broke.
+And in an unexpected turn of events, Adele decided to break her trophy in half and offered one piece to Queen Bey.
+According to BBC News, the 28-year-old singer won four other awards in addition to the one she broke.

 The Queen ????????
 Of The #grammys2017